-The project management triangle as it is sometimes known is a valuable tool for prioritizing and decision making.
-It is often used as a throw away tool on training courses.
+The project management triangle as it is sometimes known as a valuable tool for prioritizing and decision making.
+It is often used as a throwaway tool in training courses.
 But it is a powerful tool in the hands of a competent leader or professional.

 You can pick any two, but you can’t have all three!

 Most people that have been on a management or project management course at some time have heard of “The Project Management Triangle”.
 This is sometimes known alternatively as the “Triple Constraint” or the “Iron Triangle”.

 Before we explore this fully, it is important to know that there is some confusion, there are some variants of this model